shocky0424/rtd-tutorial/docs/source/index.rst

    $eleTag, |integer|, "Unique element object tag"
    $iNode $jNode, |integer| |integer|, "End nodes"
-   $Tag, |integer|, "1 for Approach 1 (suitable for all types of analysis)

-   		    0 for Approach 2 (1D displacement control analysis only)"
+   $Tag, |integer|, "1 for Approach 1 (suitable for all types of analysis), 0 for Approach 2 (1D displacement control analysis only)"
    $vertMatTag, |float|, "Pre-defined material tag for compression behavior of the bearing"
    $rotZMatTag $rotXMatTag $rotYMatTag, |integer| |integer| |integer|, "Pre-defined material tags for rotational behavior about 3-axis, 1-axis and 2-axis, respectively."
    $kpFactor, |integer|, "1.0 if the coefficient of friction is a function of instantaneous axial pressure. kP = 〖0.7〗^0.02(P-P_0)"